 set top boxes.

-over time.
-This is not OTT content, even though for sure, in the future,
+time.
+This is not OTT content, even though for sure, in the future, that's

 And Craig must have been stuck in some dark cave for these 20+ years, unaware